-Although the word “inheritance” usually conjures up images of property or accounts with significant monetary value, you can leave your family an even longer-lasting inheritance by doing these seven things, whether or not your bank account is overflowing.
+Although the word “inheritance” usually conjures up images of property or accounts with significant monetary value, you can leave your family an even longer-lasting inheritance and legacy by doing these seven things, whether or not your bank account is overflowing.

 Often, people who do not have a lot of money think that it is unnecessary to have an estate plan.
 After all, what is an estate plan without an estate?
 Yet estate planning is more than making sure a person’s wealth passes to the next generation.
 It also involves making your wishes known with regard to certain items of property, burial arrangements, and end-of-life care decisions.
 Family relationships have been irreparably damaged over the question of who gets the homemade Christmas tree ornaments, and children have agonized over how much to spend on their parent’s casket and other burial arrangements, not wanting to skimp on something they feel represents their love for their parent.

 Your family can have peace of mind knowing with certainty that they are carrying out your wishes if they have a crystal clear understanding of what those wishes are.
 Whether or not you have much money, you can leave an important legacy to your family simply by making a plan.

 Although a number of things are more important than money, there is nothing wrong with preserving the money you have.
 You can leave more money in your family’s hands by avoiding unnecessary estate administration expenses such as probate.
 If you own real property, such as a home, you can avoid probate by creating a trust and transferring your property into the trust or by using a transfer-on-death deed, if your state’s law allows that.
 If you have bank accounts, retirement accounts, or life insurance policies, you can avoid probate by using payable-on-death designations, transfer-on-death registrations, and beneficiary designations or by transferring the accounts into a trust.